mlshehab/mlshehab.github.io/_pages/about.md

 ## Welcome !

-I'm Mohamad Louai Shehab, a 4th year Ph.D student in the Robotics Department at the University of Micihgan.
+I'm Mohamad Louai Shehab, a 4th year Ph.D student in the Robotics Department at the University of Michigan.
 I'm fortunate to be advised by Prof. [Necmiye Ozay](https://web.eecs.umich.edu/~necmiye/).
 My research interests broadly span Inverse Reinforcement Learning and learning finite state machines (reward machines) from observed optimal behaviors.

 ### Bio